 Registration, in-person or by telephone, obligates students for payment of all tuition and fees.
 If tuition is not paid by the due date, students will be liable for a late fee and for any other reasonable collection costs and charges.

-Consult the quarterly schedule of classes to determine exact dates for preregistration, registration, and the change of schedule period.
+Consult the quarterly schedule of classes to determine exact dates for preregistration, registration, tuition deadlines and the change of schedule period.